-It should be noted that especially for non North American students, a strong case for admission and, in particular, funding, depends not only on your transcripts and letters of recommendation but also on your GRE scores.
+It should be noted that especially for non North American students, a strong case for admission and, in particular, funding offered to PhD students, depends not only on your transcripts and letters of recommendation but also on your GRE scores.
 While writing the GRE is NOT required, such scores certainly enhance an application for admission and especially for funding.
 More information about GRE's is available from: www.GRE.ETS.ORG

 Is it possible to transfer to the MA Program from the Graduate Diploma Program?